Maine’s top elected Republican, a lobsterman, survives boat capsize from giant wave ahead of Lee

 “I knew it was a bad situation but I had no fear.
 I can’t explain the science of adrenaline or any of that other stuff.
 All I know was it was the presence of God,” he told The Associated Press.

 Their rescuer was a familiar fisherman.
-A cousin, Mikie Faulkingham, was the first to find them at 1:11 p.m.
-He hauled them onto his lobster boat and rush to shore, where an ambulance took them to the hospital.
+A cousin, Mikie Faulkingham, was the first to find them at 1:18 p.m.
+He hauled them onto his lobster boat and rushed to shore, where an ambulance took them to the hospital.

 Their boat sank.